 4. Make a good faith effort to follow up one time on these requests.

 The immediate supervisor will assume these responsibilities:

-2. To conduct a formal evaluation of professional employees within his/her purview at least on an annual basis, following established protocol within the UUP Agreement and the Memorandum of Understanding.
+2. To conduct a formal evaluation of professional employees within his/her purview minimally on an annual basis, following established protocol within the UUP Agreement and the Memorandum of Understanding.

 The successful administration of the performance program and evaluation system ultimately rests jointly with immediate supervisors, Directors, Deans and Vice Presidents at the University.
 Evaluations are important and are often used when making recommendations for appointment renewals, promotions, merit salary increases and permanent appointment decisions.
 Further, alignment of employee performance programs with departmental, divisional and University goals and missions are critical to the overall success of the institution.

 A performance program is due for each new professional employee as indicated in this procedure and thereafter on a schedule to be indicated by the Human Resources Office.
 Under normal circumstances, the employee performance program is done once annually, but there are some exceptions depending on the date of hire, etc. A temporary employee whose appointment is expected to exceed six months should also have a performance program.
 In order to serve as the basis for an evaluation, the program must be in effect for a minimum of two (2) months.
 A new or updated program to cover the next evaluation period must be submitted with each evaluation.

 A revised program must be submitted within one month following a substantive change in duties, a change in title, or the assignment of a new, immediate supervisor.
 Minor revisions may be made to the performance program by forwarding a memorandum, stating the revision, through channels to the Human Resources Office.
 This addendum should be attached to the current performance program and initialed by both the supervisor and employee.